 A decision by any of the above-described bodies to Disqualify results under Rule 10.10 for a specified period automatically Disqualifies all results obtained within the authority of any Signatory during the specified period.

-Each Signatory is under the obligation to recognize and implement a decision and its effects as required by Rule 15.1.1, without any further action required, on the earlier of the date DFSNZ receives actual notice of the decision or the date the decision is placed into ADAMS.
+Each Signatory is under the obligation to recognize and implement a decision and its effects as required by Rule 15.1.1, without any further action required, on the earlier of the date the Commission receives actual notice of the decision or the date the decision is placed into ADAMS.

-A decision by DFSNZ or other Anti-Doping Organisation, an appellate body or CAS to suspend, or lift, Consequences shall be binding upon each Signatory without any further action required, on the earlier of the date the Signatory receives actual notice of the decision or the date the decision is placed into ADAMS.
+A decision by the Commission or other Anti-Doping Organisation, an appellate body or CAS to suspend, or lift, Consequences shall be binding upon each Signatory without any further action required, on the earlier of the date the Signatory receives actual notice of the decision or the date the decision is placed into ADAMS.

 Notwithstanding any provision in Rule 15.1.1, however, a decision of an anti- doping rule violation by a Major Event Organisation made in an expedited process during an Event shall not be binding on other Signatories unless the rules of the Major Event Organisation provide the Athlete or other Person with an opportunity to an appeal under non-expedited procedures.